-- The surgeon inserts a very thin tube, or laparoscope, which has a tiny video camera and light, into the abdomen, through a hollow instrument known as a cannula.
+- The surgeon inserts a very thin tube, or laparoscope, which has a tiny video camera and light, into the abdomen through a hollow instrument known as a cannula.

 - Tiny instruments respond to the movements of the surgeon’s hands, and the appendix is removed through small abdominal incisions.

-In some cases, a larger incision will be made, so that the area inside the abdominal cavity can be cleaned.
+- Open surgery: In rare cases, a larger incision will be made so that the area inside the abdominal cavity can be cleaned.
+This will happen if:

-- the appendix has ruptured, and infection has spread
+- The appendix has ruptured and infection has spread.

-- the appendix has caused an abscess
+- The appendix has caused an abscess.

-- the patient has tumors in the digestive system
+- The patient has tumors in the digestive system.

-- the patient has had many abdominal surgeries before
+- The patient has had many abdominal surgeries before.

-Over-the-counter (OTC) painkillers may help with pain.
+Over-the-counter (OTC) pain relievers may help with postsurgical pain.

 If open surgery is needed, or if the person has peritonitis or another complication, they may have to stay in the hospital for up to a week.